The updated version of this tutorial (based on the latest webpage) is available now. Go to have a check here!

 Product security is of paramount importance at Octoparse.
-In order to protect our intellectual property Octoparse employs a strict self-protective mechanism to prevent our coding from being infringed, decompiled or reversed.
-As Malware, viruses, and Trojans often disguise themselves with similar protection mechanism, anti-virus software often fail to distinguish the protection mechanism of a clean program and the disguise of a malware; this is exactly what is generating the false positive anti-virus detection of our software.
-Usually anti-virus software will provide further inspection and false positives feedback mechanism to restore the status of a clean program.
+In order to protect our intellectual property, Octoparse employs a strict self-protective mechanism to prevent our coding from being infringed, decompiled or reversed.
+As Malware, viruses, and Trojans often disguise themselves with similar protection mechanism, anti-virus software often fails to distinguish the protection mechanism of a clean program and the disguise of a malware; this is exactly what is generating the false positive anti-virus detection of our software.
+Usually, anti-virus software will provide further inspection and false positives feedback mechanism to restore the status of a clean program.
 To eliminate the false positives, please upgrade the virus database or Trojan to the latest version.

 In case of reporting a virus detection by your anti-virus software, you can create an exclusive rule for Octoparse when configuring the antivirus software.
 And we strongly recommend you download Octoparse from our website.

 If the issue still exists, set up automatic report false positive or contact firstname.lastname@example.org for further assistance.
 Your security is of utmost importance to us!

 In case the installation files are quarantined or removed by the anti-virus software, please try the following steps to restore the software:

 1. Uninstall Octoparse and clean up all the installation files.